-Our commitment to educating every child, every day requires positive collaboration with you.
+Our commitment to educating every child, every day requires everyone involved in a child's life to uphold their responsibilities in supporting children.
 This code explains the rights and responsibilities we share as partners in your child's education to support positive schools and positive student behavior.
+The code also explains what we need from parents and families to create the best possible outcome for your child.
+We do not expect anyone to be perfect, but we do need to continually work together to support children in their journey from early childhood to graduation.
 Please take some time to talk with your child about their role as a learner and help them understand how they can help contribute to being part of a great school.

-The School District of La Crosse staff is committed to building positive relationships with students and ensuring every day that every child is treated in a dignified manner and positively supported to reach their potential.
+The School District of La Crosse staff is committed to building positive relationships with students and ensuring every day that every child is treated with dignity and positively supported to reach their potential.
 The most crucial part of school is to be at school, ready to learn.
 There are sometimes barriers to attendance but it is both required by state law and the most important part of learning.
 We have a range of supports to help families and students overcome barriers to attendance and we are here to help.
 If you have any questions or need further support, please reach out to your building principal.